 If you want to change your phone’s CSC, here are the steps:

 - Download a Multi-CSC (OXM) firmware or the firmware with ITV CSC.
 You can use the Frija Tool for that.
+Since Frija works with Windows only, you can use Samloader to download firmware on Mac or Linux.

 - Download the latest Samsung Odin tool and unzip it.